Armanfard-Lab/armanfard-lab.github.io/_pages/knowledge_transfer.md

 <details open>
 <summary><h2>Invited Workshops and Tutorials</h2></summary>

+**All workshops and tutorials listed below are organized by the iSMART Lab.**

 ### 3rd Workshop on Automated Spatial and Temporal Anomaly Detection (ASTAD) (NIPS 2025)
   * [Website](https://ismart.ece.mcgill.ca/astad3/)